 Online purchases not only offer better prices but also allow you to prepare in advance.

 Travel platforms like KKday, Klook, and Trip.com are recommended channels.
-You can choose to have it sent via “Taiwan/Hong Kong” or collected at “Incheon/Gimpo Airport”.
+You can choose to have it sent to “Taiwan/Hong Kong” or collected at “Incheon/Gimpo Airport.”

 E-commerce platforms: Search for “Korean data cards” on Taobao, Shopee, or the official websites of telecommunications companies.

-eSIM official websites: Sites like Airalo or those of various telecom service providers allow you to order a QR code directly.
+eSIM official websites: Sites like Airalo or those of various telecommunications providers allow you to order a QR code directly.

 2. How can mainland Chinese users purchase a Korean data card from Unicom?